Managing and Treating Cystic Fibrosis Exacerbations

 - Disinfecting equipment and surfaces

-- Keeping a six-foot distance from others with CF
+- Keeping a six-foot distance from others with CF and anyone with a cold, flu, or infection.

 - Getting all recommended immunizations and flu shots1